aki-it/CATAN/README.md

 It has four functions.
 1. Display the two dice rolls.
-2. When the dice rolls, souud SE.
+2. When the dice rolls, sound SE.
 3. Display the list of scores.
 (Manual scoring.)
 4. Reset all scores by touch the Reset buttom.